kylebaron/mrgsim.ds/README.md

 Arrow](https://arrow.apache.org/docs/r/)-backed simulation output object for [mrgsolve](https://mrgsolve.org), greatly reducing the memory footprint of large simulations and providing a high-performance pipeline for summarizing huge simulation outputs.
+Simulation output objects in R claim ownership of files on disk and those files are automatically removed when owing object goes out of scope and becomes subject to the R garbage collector.

 ## Installation